benchristel/longlast/dev/docs/1-dot-0-checklist.md

 ## Things to do before releasing version 1.0.0 of a package

-- Does the README.md describe the package?
+- Ensure the README.md describes the package.
-- Are all exports documented?
+- Ensure all exports are documented.
 - Read through the docs.
-- Do all exports have typetests?
+- Ensure all exports have typetests.
-- Are all exported types used in function return types marked non-user-constructible (if appropriate)?
+- Ensure all exported types used in function return types are marked non-user-constructible (if appropriate).
+- Move the tests for any behavior we might not want to support out of `api/`.
+- Ensure the API specs exemplify how the package might be used in both TypeScript and JavaScript code.
+- Remove Hyrum's Law footguns.
+If the package makes certain assumptions about its use, those should be encoded in runtime assertions as well as types.
 - Are all dependencies of this package 1.0.0 already?

 Note: this checklist is not complete!